 Temperature: In summer - Daytime temperature: 8°C to 15°C and Night time temperature: 0°C to 7°C. In winter (December - January) - Daytime temperature: -2°C to 5°C and Night time temperature: -12°C to -5°C

 Best Time to Visit: Brahmatal Trek is best for all the year to visit.
-Best seasons include December to March, Expect hiking on the snow in the mid of December.
-During winters, Brahmatal covered in the thick blanket of snow ideal for skiers.
-Best time to experience Brahmatal Trek in summer includes April to June.
+The best seasons include December to March, Expect hiking in the snow in the mid of December.
+During winters, Brahmatal is covered in a thick blanket of snow ideal for skiers.
+The best time to experience Brahmatal Trek in summer includes April to June.

-Drive to Lohajung which takes about 9-10 hours from Kathgodam with stunning views of high altitude peaks like Trishul, Maiktoli, Nanda Devi, Ghori Parvat, Nanda Khat, Hathi Parvat, and Ghori Parvat.
-Take a small halt at Kausani for refreshments and make some memories with your camera as the views here are seriously unforgettable.
+The drive from Rishikesh to Lohajung is an enchanting hill drive of 10-11 hours stretching over a 260 Km ride via Devprayag, Srinagar, Rudraprayag, Gauchar, Karnaprayag, Tharali, and Dewal.
+Take a small halt at Devprayag for refreshments and make some memories with your camera as the Alaknanda and Bhagirathi rivers meet at Devprayag and take the name Ganga or Ganges.
 Lohajung serves as the beginning point and the base camp for the Brahmatal trek.
-After reaching Lohajung, the stay will be in Guest House/Camp/Homestay on sharing basis(3 person per tent/room).
-There are many local shops where you can buy jackets, hand gloves, caps, shoes, etc. if need be.
-However, it is advised that you carry all the required things for trek beforehand and not rely on any shop.
-Transport will be arranged at an additional cost from Kathgodam Railway Station at 06:30 AM.
-Cost of the cab – Rs.
-6,500 per vehicle.
+After reaching Lohajung, the stay will be in a Guest House/Camp/Homestay on sharing basis.
+There are many local shops where you can buy basic things for trekking. if need be.
+However, it is advised that you carry all required things for the trek beforehand and not rely on any shop.
+Transport will be arranged at an additional cost from Rishikesh Bus Stand at 06:00 AM. cost of Cab is Rs.
+7,000/- per vehicle

 Today you would be leaving this pristine lap of Mother Nature.
-After having breakfast, start walking to Lohajung from Brahmatal followed by some steep descending trail.
-It takes 6-7 hours to trek down to Lohajung through thick oak and rhododendron forests once again.
-You will reach Lohajung by the afternoon.
-This day could be used to rest as well as playing cricket, Volleyball or many other outdoor games at our Maujkaro Camps and at the end of the day, you can explore the small town and hear the mythological stories by the locals and immerse in their culture.
-Stay in the Maujkaro Camps
+After having breakfast, start walking to Lohajung from Telandi followed by some steep descending trail.
+It takes 4-5 hours to trek down to Lohajung through thick oak and rhododendron forests once again.
+You will find a water source during the trail in Gujrani.
+Continue the trail from here to Lohajung.

-Depart from Lohajung to Kathgodam Railway Station early in the morning, preferably before 06:30 AM since the journey takes 10-11 hours.
-Expected to reach Kathgodam by 07:00 PM.
+Depart from Lohajung to Rishikesh Bus Stand early in the morning, preferably before 06:30 AM since the journey takes 10-11 hours.
+Expected to reach Rishikesh by 07:00 PM.
 Transport will be arranged at an additional cost from Lohajung at 06:30 AM.
 Cost of the cab – Rs.
-6,500 per vehicle.
+7,000 per vehicle.

 How To Reach

-There is no direct bus to Lohajung run by the Uttrakhand Government, so you have to share a cab with Trekkaro co-trekkers.
+There is no direct bus to Lohajung run by the Uttarakhand Government, so you have to share a cab with Trekkaro co-trekkers.